Thristhart/tomtools/README.md

 ======
 See tomtools.h for visuals of what these outputs look like.

-Simply output the given text to cout followed by endl
+Simply output the given text to cout followed by endl (overloaded for outputting float, double, char, int as well)
 > print(string text)

 Centered text, surrounded by the decoration